- Mission, Vision, Values & Strategies

 As a wholesale water agency, the Water Authority coordinates drought response actions for San Diego County.
 The regional Model Drought Response Ordinance, adopted by the Water Authority’s Board in 2008, establishes four levels of drought response with progressive restrictions.
 The strategy was designed to foster regional consistency and to align demand with supply during water shortages while minimizing harm to the region’s economy.

-The Water Authority’s Board has declared a Drought Alert condition calling for mandatory water conservation measures.
+In July, the Water Authority’s Board declared a Drought Alert condition calling for mandatory water conservation measures.
 All Water Authority member agencies have enacted mandatory water-use restrictions, though rules vary.
 For information about water-use rules by community, go to www.sdcwa.org/drought-restrictions.
-For details about conservation-related resources, go to www.sdcwa.org/conservation-programs-rebates.

 Water Supply Conditions and Drought Presentations